 This guide shows how to set up and use JQL search.

-By default, JQL helps to search issues in Jira.
-With Table Grid, you can search issues by the content of a grid.
+As far as you know, JQL helps to search issues in Jira.
+We've implemented issues search by the grid's content.
 You can search by the whole string, part of the text, date, time or number.

 We've implemented a special button that helps you to search by the grid's content.